 There is much to resolve in terms of how these laws will be implemented.
-Moreover, it is currently unclear whether or how colleges, universities, and other not-for-profits with activities in California or the EU could be impacted by or exempted from the requirements.
+Moreover, it is currently unclear whether or how NFPs with activities in California or the EU could be impacted by or exempted from the requirements.

 Oversight of an entity's ESG activities is a formidable undertaking for any board and its committees.
 In the corporate sector, the nominating or governance committee often takes the coordinating role, with the audit committee often overseeing internal controls, disclosure controls, and ESG disclosures.
-Although standards and practices affecting higher education institutions will continue to evolve-including as to the roles of governance and auditors in the process-audit committees should encourage management to inventory and assess the scope, quality, and consistency of ESG disclosures.
+Although standards and practices affecting NFPs will continue to evolve-including as to the roles of governance and auditors in the process-audit committees should encourage management to inventory and assess the scope, quality, and consistency of ESG disclosures.

 In the public sector, the focus is often on determining what data needs to be collected, processes for collecting the data and ensuring the data is reliable (including related controls).
-This evaluation should consider available methodologies and standards; how the institution is defining metrics; understanding expectations of creditors, donors, and other stakeholders; and the appropriateness of the ESG reporting framework(s) for the institution.
+This evaluation should consider available methodologies and standards; how the organization is defining metrics; understanding expectations of creditors, donors, and other stakeholders; and the appropriateness of the ESG reporting framework(s) for the organization.